Before your appointment:

 Please consider bringing the members of your household who directly interact with your pet so that they can hear the clinician’s diagnosis and recommendations and ask any questions.

-It is not recommended to bring small children to the appointment for safety.
+It is not recommended to bring small children to the appointment for safety and due to the appointment length.

 What to expect:

-You will be provided with a detailed, written summary of the consultation.
+You will be provided with a written visit summary of the consultation.
 A copy will be emailed or faxed to your primary care veterinarian.

 After the visit: